 There is a segment of people who say it isn’t art if you didn’t do it in a “purist” form—all oil, pastel, watercolor, etc. However, for years many artists have been mixing and combining different wet and dry media and developing so many new techniques that it is mind-boggling what can be achieved.

 Today, there are many more artists saying you can and need to use all the various art tools and supplies available to help you transfer the vision you see in your head onto your paper or canvas.
 Mixed media combinations can give you effects and textures that you just can’t achieve using one media alone.
 It also gives the artist the advantage of easily correcting mistakes or changing directions on the fly.

 One of the best advantages of using mixed media is that there is never a mistake that can’t be corrected by applying another layer.
 That awful painting/drawing result can reworked to become a satisfying work of art.
-Or, worst case, that unsuccessful drawing/painting can get totally or partially gessoed over, become a the new underpainting or background, or torn up for collage paper to help you create the next project.
+Or, worst case, that unsuccessful drawing/painting can get totally or partially gessoed over, become a new underpainting or background, or get torn up for collage paper to help you create the next project.